No one is a perfect colorer…

-I know you see a lot of marker projects online- in blogs and on Pinterest, and it can be pretty easy to assume that all your coloring idols popped out of the womb with a Copic in one hand and a certificate of genius in the other.
+It can be pretty easy to assume that your Copic Marker idols popped out of the womb with a Copic in one hand and a certificate of genius in the other.

 But the stinkin' truth is that everyone starts out rough.

-And one thing that I notice is that everyone screws up.
+And the one thing I notice is that everyone screws up.

 The thing is, we all don't screw up in the same way.
 Every beginner has a different set of hurdles to overcome.
-Some people have hesitancy based problems, some others have over-eagerness problems.
-Everyone has two or three technique flaws that lead to that dreaded "don't judge me because I'm still a beginner" look to their projects.
+Some people have hesitancy problems, others are over-eager.

-What's interesting though, is that while student A has 3 problems and student B has 3 problems, once you see enough beginners, you realize that all beginners make similar technique mistakes, the only thing that's different is the combination they come in.
+What's interesting though, is that while student A has 3 problems and student B has 3 problems, once you see enough colorers, you realize that all students make similar mistakes, the only thing that changes is the combination they come in.

 MORE mistakes?
 Yep, today we're covering Mistakes #6 through #10.